koalamadness/CS-2026/may_diary.md

 ## 2026/05/07
 Correct answer.
 In JUnit 5, the @Disabled annotation is used to disable a test method or class.
 Tests marked with @Disabled will not be executed by the test runner.
 Correct answer.
 The assertThrows() method in JUnit is used to verify that a specific piece of code throws an expected exception.
 It allows you to test exception handling in your code.
+Correct answer.
+JUnit test methods can be public void methods.
+They do not need to return a value or have parameters, and they should not be private to allow the JUnit runner to execute them.